SeniorMars/seniormars.com/content/posts/trilogy/index.md

 ## The Quantum Trilogy: A Parallel Correspondence

 While exploring the depths of the computational trilogy, I stumbled upon a parallel framework that completely shifted my understanding.
-This alternative correspondence—what I've dubbed the "quantum trilogy"—connects linear logic, quantum computation, and monoidal categories in a way that's mathematically elegant and conceptually profound.
+This alternative correspondence—what I've dubbed the "quantum trilogy"—connects linear logic, quantum computation, and monoidal categories in a way that's mathematically elegant and conceptually .

 What makes this correspondence so striking is how it mirrors yet transforms the classical trilogy.
 Where the classical world embraces copying and deletion of information, this quantum realm enforces strict resource management.